 SOFTS-White sugar falls back from 10-year high

-LONDON, Sept 16 (Reuters) - London white sugar futures on ICE fell on Friday after hitting a 10-year high against a backdrop of tight supply, with the market in need of exports from India, a leading producer and exporter of whites.
+NEW YORK/LONDON, Sept 16 (Reuters) - London white sugar futures on ICE closed down on Friday, after earlier hitting a 10-year high against the backdrop of tight supply, with the market in need of exports from India, a leading producer and exporter of whites.

 SUGAR